mayank2k24/LabBooker/README.md

 ### Visual Booking Component

-- [ ] Research and decide between Konva.js and Lucide React for the visual component
+- [x] Research and decide between Konva.js and Lucide React for the visual component
+- [x] Choose Lucide React for implementing the lab layout and booking interface
-- [ ] Design the layout for the visual booking interface
+- [ ] Design the layout for the visual booking interface (focus on labs with max 40 PCs)
-- [ ] Implement a calendar view showing available and booked time slots
+- [ ] Implement a calendar view showing available and booked time slots for labs
-- [ ] Add drag-and-drop functionality for creating and modifying bookings
+- [ ] Create a dynamic lab layout system (supporting up to 40 PCs)
-- [ ] add a whiteboard.js so that when can do something he want to like system design or architecture
+- [ ] Create whiteboard.js for system design or architecture visualization
 - [ ] Implement real-time updates for the visual component
 - [ ] Ensure the visual component is responsive and works on different screen sizes
 - [ ] Add accessibility features to the visual booking component

+## Refactoring Tasks

+- [ ] Rewrite labLayouts component for better performance and flexibility
+- [ ] Refactor Visual Booking component to focus on lab bookings
-- [ ] Create unit and integration tests for the visual booking component
+- [ ] Evaluate the necessity of the Legend component and potentially integrate it into the main interface

 ## Technology Stack